csaf-auxiliary/csaf-website-relaunch/README-repo.md

 This repository contains the source code for the website https://csaf.io.

-With is about Common Security Advisory Framework (CSAF).
+Which is about the Common Security Advisory Framework (CSAF).
 CSAF helps organizations to create, distribute, and consume security advisories in a structured, machine-readable format.